cloudberrydb/cloudberrydb/README.md

 select gp_opt_version();
 ```

-To turn ORCA off and use legacy planner for query optimization:
+To turn GPORCA off and use legacy planner for query optimization:
 ```
 set optimizer=off;
 ```